1000 S AMERICANA BLVD

-Ann Morrison Park is one of the "Ribbon of Jewels," an urban park located on the Boise River.
+One of the "Ribbon of Jewels," Ann Morrison is an urban park located on the Boise River.
 The park property was purchased by Morrison-Knudsen Co. founder Harry W. Morrison in honor of his late wife, Ann Morrison, and built in 1959 by Morrison-Knudsen employees.

 The 153-acre park features a distinctive spray fountain, gardens, Candy Cane Playground, tennis courts, lighted softball diamonds, soccer, cricket and football fields, and a picnic pavilion.